Human brain: Comparative anatomy

 The human brain has many properties that are common to all vertebrate brains.
 Many of its features are common to all mammalian brains, most notably a six-layered cerebral cortex and a set of associated structures, including the hippocampus and amygdala.
 The cortex is proportionally larger in humans than in many other mammals.
 Humans have more association cortex, sensory and motor parts than smaller mammals such as the rat and the cat.

 As a primate brain, the human brain has a much larger cerebral cortex, in proportion to body size, than most mammals, and a highly developed visual system.

-As a hominid brain, the human brain is substantially enlarged even in comparison to the brain of a typical monkey.
+As a hominid brain, the human brain is substantially enlarged even in comparison to the brain of a typical ape.
 The sequence of human evolution from Australopithecus (four million years ago) to Homo sapiens (modern humans) was marked by a steady increase in brain size.
 As brain size increased, this altered the size and shape of the skull, from about 600 cm3 in Homo habilis to an average of about 1520 cm3 in Homo neanderthalensis.
 Differences in DNA, gene expression, and gene–environment interactions help explain the differences between the function of the human brain and other primates.